jamrod/ssm-tool/README.md

 ### Basic functionality
 ---------
 The SSM Deploy Document tool is a tool for deploying SSM documents across PCM Managed accounts and regions.
- - When a job is begun the contents of ./documents are uploaded to s3://pcm-shared-code-530786275774/ssm_tool/ssm_documents/
+ - When a job is begun the contents of ./documents are uploaded to s3
+    - DEV bucket : s3://pcm-shared-code-530786275774/ssm_tool/ssm_documents/
+    - PRD bucket : s3://pcm-shared-code-747207162522/ssm_tool/ssm_documents/
- - If an accounts_key is provided, the account_list is fetched from s3://pcm-shared-code-530786275774/{accounts_key}
+ - If an accounts_key is provided, the account_list is fetched from {S3BUCKET}/{accounts_key}
  - A job is created for each region with accounts to share for that region if provided.
-Then the job is uploaded to s3//pcm-shared-code-530786275774/ssm_tool/deploy_document/jobs/{region}
+Then the job is uploaded to {S3BUCKET}/ssm_tool/deploy_document/jobs/{region}
  - Then the State Machine will concurrently run for each region, fetching the SSM Documents from s3 and deploying to the region and sharing to accounts if they were provided.
  - The execution ends with a final error check to determine if there were any failures across any account/region

  ### How To
 To run a jobs via gitlab pipeline:
  - Checkout the main branch.
  - Update existing or put new SSM Documents in the ./documents folder.
-Name the documents the same as you want it to appear in Systems Manager, must be unique and file format must be either JSON or YAML.
+Name the documents the same as you want it to appear in Systems Manager, must be unique and file format must be either JSON or YAML.\
+ - Set variables at the top of .gitlab-ci.yml
+    - ENVIRONMENT : DEV to test, PRD to deploy
+    - SHARE_ACCOUNTS_KEY : Leave as ssm_tool/accounts_list unless you want to specify a list of accounts
+    - GET_PCM_ACCOUNTS: Set to 'true' to run state machine which collects a list of all PCM managed accounts which will then have the document shared to, SHARE_ACCOUNTS_KEY is the output key
+    - DEPLOY_DOCUMENTS: Set to 'true' to deploy documents to all accounts
  - Then git add/commit and push.
 The deploy documents pipeline will start and upload the documents then trigger the state_machine and display results on gitlab

 ## SSM Run Document Tool